MEDIA76/arcane/README.md

-# Arcane PHP
+# Arcane

 Arcane is unconventional, but beautifully intuitive.
-Arcane PHP aims to make simple website developing/prototyping even faster by automating the features you want while making it easier to manage the ones you need, all with just one initial file.
+Arcane aims to make simple website developing or prototyping even faster by automating the features you want while making it easier to apply the ones you need, all with just one initial file.

 ### Highlights

-- Clean URL paths
+- Clean URL Paths
-- Unique page routing
+- Unique Page Routing
-- HTML minification
+- HTML Minification
-- Clear file structure
+- Clear File Structure
-- Simple localization
+- Simple Localization
-- Page layout templates
+- Page Layout Templates
-- Native PHP code
+- Native PHP Code

-### Structure (Example)
+### Structure Example

 ``` txt
 arcane/